ResearchComputingServices/srna/README.md

 a cutoff percentage of identity *identity_percentage_cutoff*, a second shift position *p’* *p’<>p* (optional),

-**Output:**  a set of sRNAs R and a set of sRNAs R' (optional)
+**Output:**  a set of asRNAs R and a set of asRNAs R' (optional)

 1. If *T* is not provided (T=none), make T=all CDS in the genome S.
-2. For each CDS in *T*, compute the sRNAs following the steps as described in Section 1 using parameters *p* and *l*.
+2. For each CDS in *T*, compute the asRNAs following the steps as described in Section 1 using parameters *p* and *l*.
-3. For each computed sRNA, run BLAST with parameters *expected_cutoff*, and *percentage_of_identity*.
+3. For each computed asRNA, run BLAST with parameters *expected_cutoff*, and *percentage_of_identity*.
-4. Let *R=[R1,…,Rn]* be the subset of sRNAs which have more than one hit in the genome at the expected value and percentage of identity cutoffs.
+4. Let *R=[R1,…,Rn]* be the subset of asRNAs which have more than one hit in the genome at the expected value and percentage of identity cutoffs.
 5. If *p’* is none, return R.
-6. Otherwise, for each sRNA in *Ri* in *R*, determine from which CDS the *Ri* was obtained from and compute a new sRNA as described in Section 1 using *p’* and *l*.
-Make this *R'* this new set of sRNAs.
+6. Otherwise, for each asRNA *Ri* in *R*, determine from which CDS the *Ri* was obtained from and compute a new asRNA as described in Section 1 using *p’* and *l*.
+Make this *R'* this new set of asRNAs.
 7. Return *R'*

-## Program to compute sRNAs for a given input genome in python
+## Program to compute asRNAs for a given input genome in python

 ### How to run the program in your local machine